BishopT/PiJukeBox/README.md

 # PiJukeBox
-A RaspberryPi image for a car-jukebox based on mpd.
+A RaspberryPi image for an MPD based car jukebox